 Mainly it is of two types: Bahya and Antarika.
 There is a third type called Adho trataka but it is just a passing phase between the two.
 A sadhak should first master Bahya Trataka, then Adho-Trataka followed by Antrika Trataka to reach the state of Dharna (6th Phase of Ashtanga Yoga/ Raja Yoga).

-Studies have shown that doing regular Trataka, increases alpha wave in brain and enhances parasympathetic activity leading to a feeling of calm and relaxed mind.
+Studies have shown that doing regular Trataka, increases alpha waves in the brain and enhances parasympathetic activity leading to a feeling of a calm and relaxed mind.
 It reduced tensions, anxiety, and other psychological issues.

 However, some precautions must always be followed.

-- When the gaze is focused on an object like a ghee lamp, dot, sun, moon, star, any idol or any symbol, it is known as Bahya Trataka.
+- When the gaze is focused on an object like a ghee lamp, dot, sun, moon, star, idol, or any symbol, it is known as Bahya Trataka.

-- Sit comfortably in sukhasana, or ardha-padmasana, padmasana, or any other meditative posture, straight back and neck.
+- Sit comfortably in sukhasana, Ardhadha-padmasana, padmasana, or any other meditative posture, straight back and neck.

 - A ghee lamp is placed at a one-meter distance at eye level.